airbnb/chronon/docs/source/index.rst

 What is Chronon?
 =====================
-Chronon is a feature engineering framework is being used to power Machine Learning in every organization within Airbnb.
+Chronon is a feature engineering framework being used to power Machine Learning in every organization within Airbnb.
 Chronon makes developing production-grade, features at scale very easy.

 With Chronon you can generate training data, serve features, monitor feature quality and manage features with a unified feature definition.